 ideas / variations

-- Add this to a salad of ribboned kale right out of the oven.
+- Add to a salad of ribboned kale right out of the oven.
 The heat from the squash will soften the kale.

 - Top with sesame seeds for a little more crunch.